 Sent home from EURO '96 after a public spat, Davids made amends by driving the Oranje to the 1998 FIFA World Cup and UEFA EURO 2000 semi-finals even if penalty shoot-out defeats denied him each time.
-Courageous, determined and dynamic, he was a member of AFC Ajax's 1995 UEFA Champions League winning side and, after a season at AC Milan, spent seven years at Juventus, winning three Serie A titles to add to the three he had already won in Amsterdam.
-He had short spells at FC Barcelona, FC Internazionale Milano and Tottenham Hotspur FC.
+Courageous, determined and dynamic, he was a member of AFC Ajax's 1995 UEFA Champions League winning side and, after a season at AC Milan, spent seven years at Juventus, winning three league titles to add to the three he had won in Amsterdam.
 A semi-finalist with the Netherlands again at UEFA EURO 2004, his international career came to a halt the following year.

 FW: Patrick Kluivert (Netherlands)

 Nobody has scored more international goals for the Netherlands, yet Patrick Kluivert would have exceeded his record haul of 40 had it not been for a premature decline.
 The striker went to three UEFA European Championships but shone brightest on home soil in 2000, his five goals including a hat-trick against Yugoslavia though he missed a penalty in the semi-final against Italy.
 Scoring the winning goal for AFC Ajax in the 1995 UEFA Champions League final, aged 18, made Kluivert's name and goals against Argentina and Brazil at the 1998 FIFA World Cup in France earned a move to FC Barcelona, before spells in England and France.